mgrechukh/eltime/README.md

 - session started 17:57 ended 18:51

-In report you'll have "18h - 10min"
+In report so you have "18h - 10min"
 ---

 To quit, press Ctrl-Q